The clean alternative to fossil fuels

 • What markets do you focus on?

-In road transportation, electrification plays a key role in reducing CO2-emissions.
+In road transportation, electrification plays a key role in reducing CO2 emissions.
 While electromobility can be rolled out quickly in some regions of the world, such as Europe, it will take much longer in other regions to significantly reduce the number of vehicles with internal combustion engines (ICE).
 Studies show that there will be many remaining ICE vehicles around the world that will also need to be powered sustainably to meet net-zero emission targets by 2050.
 As a complementary solution to road electrification, Synhelion’s solar fuels can help achieve these targets.

 • What is new about your technology?
 Why hasn’t it been developed before?